joshterrill/hacked.codes/content/blog/2026/breaking-kindle-drm/index.md

 print("size:", len(container), "// magic:", container[:4]) # size: 1892969 // magic: b'CONT'
 ```

 After AES decryption and LZMA decompression, the 185 protected records reassemble into a single ~1.9 MB `CONT` container.
-The DRM has been removed.

 # Putting it all together